 Down-feather, foam, or polyester fiberfills are the most common stuffing options in pillows.
 For those who need more support for the neck, memory foam and latex pillows are popular nowadays.
 Choosing the right pillow depends on how you feel on a given day.
 It’s recommended you should have more than one type to select.
 These pillows do serve many purposes.
 For example, like if your neck hurts one day and then appears fine the following day, that same pillow might not be right for you.

 If it’s out of your budget, consider polyester fibers like Primloft that mimic tdown feathers.
 Other cheaper alternatives might be pure ones, but they won’t last long.

 Adjusts to body shape at night

-Mold and dust mite resistant
+Mold and dust mite resistent

 Reduces pressure points, real popular.

 Extremely soft to support head and neck.

 Comes in various shapes like "S" for neck support.

 Provibes warmth and durable and inexpensive to purchase.